 SERVIR-HKH has organized multiple capacity-building events in partnership with Kabul University.
 A Training of Trainers workshop for the Geosciences faculty at Kabul University helped facilitate the training courses.
 Resource persons from ICIMOD supported the trainers from the Geosciences faculty to organize a joint training at Kabul University in September 2017 where 24 participants were trained.

 With the establishment of training facilities supported by SERVIR-HKH, Kabul University now has the equipment and expertise to organize GIS/RS-related trainings.
-This was demonstrated by two successive trainings in December 2017 and January/February 2018, which were independently organized by Kabul University with the participation of 28 and 43 participants, respectively.
+This was demonstrated by two successive trainings in December 2017 and July 2018, which were independently organized by Kabul University with the participation of 29 and 53 participants, respectively.

 "Until very recently, it was impossible for our faculty to deliver trainings on GIS/RS.
 Today we are in a position to conduct trainings for other faculties and universities because of this partnership," says Ghias Safi, Dean of the Faculty of Geosciences at Kabul University.